YeeShin504/linear-algebra/docs/Tutorials/Tutorial.md

 # Tutorial: Getting Started

 This guide is designed for undergraduate students who are new to Python and want to use this library for linear algebra computations.
 The[ `symbolic.Matrix`](../api/symbolic.md#ma1522.symbolic.matrix) class is built on top of SymPy, a powerful Python library for symbolic mathematics, and is tailored for the NUS MA1522 course (AY 24/25 Sem 1).
+You may also find an interactive version of this tutorial here: [Demo Notebook](../../live/demo).

 ## 1. Installation and Setup